diniamo/run.nvim/README.md

 A minimalistic code runner for fast iteration.

-Instead of having to configure per-project or per-extension, run.nvim simply caches the last command you ran, and uses that until you override it.
+Instead of having to configure per-project or per-extension run commands, run.nvim simply caches the last command you ran in the project, and uses that until you override it.

 ## Setup / Configuration